-Banksy is one of the most mysterious artists in the world.
+Banksy identity has always been unknown, he is one of the most mysterious artists in the world.
 His anonymity has brought him international attention.
 One sold for more than $20 million USD at an auction.
 The reclusive figure might soon need to emerge from the shadows to claim his artworks.

 According to The Telegraph the European Union Intellectual Property Office recently stripped artist of trademark rights to two artworks.
 This was due to his refusal to reveal his identity.
 The EU panel concluded that his trademark filings were not in good faith and that his identity could not be legally determined.
 This prevented him from being protected by copyright laws.